Privacy and Civil Liberties Oversight Board: 2014: Report on mass surveillance

 The report said that data collected by the NSA did not contribute uniquely to any FBI criminal investigations and that the PCLOB did not find a single case where NSA surveillance programs directly contributed to the disruption of a terrorist attack.
 Additionally, there is only one instance where NSA data helped identify an unknown terrorism suspect.
 Since the NSA collects data as it is generated, the PCLOB argued that the collection process violated the Electronic Communications Privacy Act, could not be directed towards any specific investigation, and that the information could not be treated as relevant to any FBI investigation except in response to specific enumerated circumstances.
 The PCLOB found no evidence of bad faith or misconduct on the part of the NSA, but that the technological complexity and vast scope of surveillance programs coupled with the potential for governmental abuse of power posed an inherent risk to Americans.

 The report noted that although the FISA court was designed to hear cases regarding foreign surveillance, FISA does not provide a mechanism for the court to allow non-governmental parties to provide arguments against government surveillance proposals or otherwise participate in court proceedings.
 As a result, there are very few appeals of FISA court decisions.

-The PCLOB report recommended that the US end bulk data collection and that the FISA court judges' decision making "would be greatly enhanced if they could hear opposing views when ruling on requests to establish new surveillance programs" to increase public confidence in intelligence and surveillance programs.
-It recommended that the government should promote more transparency to inform public debate on technology, national security, and civil liberties.
-Among other things, the board recommended that the FISA court should declassify its rulings and opinions of the FISA court and establish a Special Advocate board should be formed.
+The PCLOB report recommended that the US end bulk data collection and that the FISA court judges' decision-making "would be greatly enhanced if they could hear opposing views when ruling on requests to establish new surveillance programs" to increase public confidence in intelligence and surveillance programs.
+It is recommended that the government promote more transparency to inform public debate on technology, national security, and civil liberties.
+Among other things, the board recommended that the FISA court declassify its rulings and opinions of the FISA court and establish a Special Advocate board to be formed.
 These measures would allow citizens to bring up surveillance concerns in court, challenge government surveillance proposals, and help keep the proceedings of the court more transparent.

+2025: Resignation of its members

+On January 20, 2025, The Trump White House requested resignation letters from the three Democrats on the PCLOB board, leaving it with just one member: Beth Ann Williams.
+Those members asked to resign include Chair Sharon Bradford Franklin and two others selected by Democratic administrations, Edward W. Felten and Travis LeBlanc.